Last updated date: March 27, 2026 | 4:43 pm

 rates.
 When assessing

-potential income, it’s essential to check how the government taxes a business to see which
+potential income, it’s essential to check how the government taxes a business to determine

 Sometimes, being a sole proprietor can be beneficial because of the 8% tax rate.
 However,